-The Board consists of two full time Executive Directors who hold key operational positions in the Company (the Managing Director and Finance Director), and three Non-Executive Directors.
-The Non-Executive Directors, Mark Wellesley-Wood, Norman Ling and Mark Tyler bring a breadth of experience and knowledge to the Company.
+The Board consists of two full-time Executive Directors who hold key operational positions in the Company (the Executive Chairman and Finance Director), and three Non-Executive Directors.
+The Non-Executive Directors, Richard Richardson, Norman Ling and Mark Tyler bring a breadth of experience and knowledge to the Company.
 They are considered to be independent of management and any other business relationships do not interfere with the exercise of their independent judgment.
-Mark Wellesley-Wood was appointed as lead senior independent director in March 2017.
+The appointment of a new lead senior independent director is planned be finalised by the end of September 2019.
 The Board regularly reviews key business risks, including the financial risks facing the Group in the operations of its business.
 The Directors are of the opinion that the Board composition contains a suitable balance.
 The Board maintains regular contact with its advisers and public relations consultants in order to ensure that the Board develops an understanding of the views of shareholders about the Company.

 The Board meets regularly throughout the year.
 The Board is responsible for formulating, reviewing and approving the Company's strategy, financial activities and operating performance.
 Day to day management is devolved to the Executive Directors who are charged with consulting the Board on all significant financial and operational matters.
 All Directors have access to the advice of the Company’s solicitors.
 Necessary information is supplied to the Directors on a timely basis to enable them to discharge their duties effectively, and all Directors have access to independent professional advice, at the Company’s expense, as and when required.